MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/plan-volume-activation-of-office.md

 Which activation method you choose depends on the size, network infrastructure, connectivity, and security requirements of your environment.
 You can choose to use different activation methods for different versions of Office and for different computers, for example desktops and laptops.
 Because these three activation methods are also used to activate volume licensed versions of Windows, you might be able to use the same method to activate both Windows and Office.
 For more information, see [Volume Activation for Windows 10](https://docs.microsoft.com/windows/deployment/volume-activation/volume-activation-windows-10) and [Volume Activation Overview](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831612(v=ws.11)).

-All volume licensed versions of Office, including Project and Visio, have a preinstalled product key, called a General Volume License Key (GVLK),that can be used for KMS and Active Directory-based activation.
+All volume licensed versions of Office, including Project and Visio, have a preinstalled product key, called a Generic Volume License Key (GVLK), that can be used for KMS and Active Directory-based activation.
 You don't have to enter a product key for each Office installation if you're activating Office by using KMS or Active Directory.
 If you're activating Office by using MAK, you must enter a product key for each Office installation, but there are ways to automate that.

 <a name="kms"> </a>

 ## Key Management Service (KMS) activation of Office

 KMS activation is a client-server model in which each client requests activation from a KMS host computer.
 The keys needed to activate Office are installed on the KMS host computer.
 The client uses DNS to locate a KMS host computer to request activation.
-By default, clients connect to the KMS host computer on port 1688.
-The KMS host computer uses DNS to publish the KMS service.

 For more information, see the following: